rickwilliams/D3g3n_eral/Consolidated Implementation Plan.md

    - Added Railway-specific scripts to package.json
    - Created specialized build and deployment scripts for Railway

+After careful consideration, we've decided to defer Phase 6 (Implement Webhook Handler) to the post-deployment process, as we already have a working webhook implementation for local development.
+The webhook configuration for Railway will be addressed as part of the post-deployment activities outlined in the `post_implementation.md` document.

 ## Detailed Implementation Plan

 ### Phase 1: Fix TypeScript Errors and Deployment Issues ✅